ipbl-oit-siit/MediaPipeClass/README.md

 |**optional**|`segmentation_mask`|`handedness`|`handedness`<br>`gesture_name`|-|-|`category_name`|`segmentation_mask`<br>`confidence_mask`|

 ---
-## :red_square: how to use (:exclamation:Learning Tasks:exclamation:)
+## :red_square: Learning Tasks
-1. The following is a simple description of use of our class.
+1. The following `how to use` is a simple description of use of our class.
 Let's try to run them.
-    1. **:exclamation: Note that these programs must be placed in the same directory as `our Mediapipe Class file` to work.**
 1. Next, go to the following page, which outlines the detailed usage of each of them, and execute them all.
     1. :o:[HOW2USE(more)](docs/how2use_more.md) :arrow_left: `Next`

+---
+## :red_square: how to use (:exclamation:Learning Tasks:exclamation:)
+- The following is a simple description of use of our class.
+    - **:exclamation: Note that these programs must be placed in the same directory as `our Mediapipe Class file` to work.**

 ### :o: PoseLandmark
 ```python